yuvaldrori/documentation/_posts/continuous-deployment/2014-09-03-deployment-with-capistrano.md

 categories:
   - continuous-deployment
 ---
-You can deploy any kind of Application with capistrano.
-It's most commonly used in the Ruby on Rails community.
-For some detailed information about Capistrano please checkout [capistranorb.com](http://capistranorb.com) Please include Capistrano in your project.
-We don't preinstall capistrano on our build servers.
+You can deploy any kind of Application with Capistrano.
+For detailed information about Capistrano check [capistranorb.com](http://capistranorb.com).
+Don't forget to [include Capistrano](#capistrano-is-not-installed-by-default) in your projects as it's not preinstalled on our build servers.

 ## Capistrano on Codeship

-When your capistrano task is ready and working you just need to add the Capistrano Deployment on Codeship.
-You just need to specify the task we should run for you.
-Most of the times this is `production deploy` (or another stage depending on the branch you are currently deploying.).
+When your Capistrano task is ready and working, you just need to add the _Capistrano Deployment_ on Codeship.
+You simply specify the task we should run for you, which most often is something similar to `production deploy` (or another stage depending on the current branch).

+![Capistrano]({{ site.baseurl }}/images/continuous-deployment/capistrano_deployment_setup.png)

 Checkout our [Deployment Pipelines]({{ site.baseurl }}{% post_url continuous-deployment/2014-09-03-deployment-pipelines %}) if you want to add multiple Capistrano Deployments.

-![Capistrano]({{ site.baseurl }}/images/continuous-deployment/capistrano_deployment_setup.png)

 ## Capistrano with a script based deployment